snowplow-archive/symfony2-paypal-ipn/README.md

 ## Description

-symfony2-paypal-ipn is a near-direct port of [codeigniter-paypal-ipn] [codeigniterpaypalipn], an equivalent library for CodeIgniter users.
+symfony2-paypal-ipn is a direct port of [codeigniter-paypal-ipn] [codeigniterpaypalipn], an equivalent library for CodeIgniter users, also by Orderly Ltd.

 This library ("bundle" in Symfony language) focuses on the "post-payment" workflow, i.e. the processing required once the payment has been made and PayPal has posted an Instant Payment Notification call to the IPN controller.

 This library handles:

-* Validating the IPN call
+1. Validating the IPN call
-* Logging the IPN call
+2. Logging the IPN call
-* Extracting the order and line item information from the IPN call
+3. Extracting the order and line item information from the IPN call
-* Interpreting PayPal's payment status
+4. Interpreting PayPal's payment status
-* Storing the order and line items in the database
+5. Storing the order and line items in the database

 All pre-payment functionality (e.g. posting the checkout information to PayPal) and custom post-payment workflow (e.g. sending emails) is left as an exercise for the reader.
-If you prefer a more general-purpose PayPal toolkit for Symfony2, please see the [JMSPaymentPaypalBundle] [jmspaymentbundle].
+If you require a more general-purpose Symfony2 toolkit for working with PayPal, please see the [JMSPaymentPaypalBundle] [jmspaymentbundle].

 ## Dependencies

-The Symfony PayPal IPN Bundle depends on [Symfony2] [symfony2] and [Doctrine 2. ] [doctrine2.0].
+The Symfony PayPal IPN Bundle depends on [Symfony2] [symfony2] and [Doctrine 2.0] [doctrine2.0].

-An example order confirmation email built using the [Twig] [twig] templating language is also provided.
+An example order confirmation email which uses the [Twig] [twig] templating language is also provided.

 ## Installation

 ### 1. Install from GitHub

-We're going to install the PayPalIPNBundle straight into your Symfony `vendor` directory:
+We're going to install the PayPalIPNBundle directly into your Symfony `vendor` directory:

     $ cd {{YOUR SYMFONY APP}}/vendor
     $ git clone [[add link]]